dotnet/Silk.NET/documentation/proposals/Proposal - Vulkan Struct Chaining - #3 Managed Chaining.md

 ### Deconstruction

-Each `ManageChain<TChain, T1 ...>` has a corresponding deconstructor for convenience, e.g.:
+Each `ManageChain<TChain...>` has a corresponding deconstructor for convenience, e.g.:

 ```csharp
 using var chain = new ManagedChain<PhysicalDeviceFeatures2, PhysicalDeviceDescriptorIndexingFeatures,